MarekSzmyt/challenge_portfolio_marek/README.md

 ## Subtask 4 [WIP]

 ### The App
 Web app for providing a simple documentation about soccer players performance.
+Allows to create player profiles, add mathces their participated in, and gather reports aboutt their performance.

 ### Functionalities
 - Login